nobohan/OpenArdenneMap/templates/README.md

 Then you have to manually import the svg files (the map and the marked trails list) into a svg template.

+/!\ You need to import OSM data using `osm2pgsql` with the flag `--extra-attributes` to have required fields such as the osm_timestamp that is used to know the average date of the tracks!

 1) Select your place